forcedotcom/sfdx-scanner/docs/_articles/en/faq.md

 secure code.

 The plug-in uses multiple code analysis engines, including PMD, ESLint, and RetireJS to inspect your code.
 It identifies potential problems, from inconsistent naming to security vulnerabilities, and conveys these problems with easy-to-understand results.
-You can run the scanner on-command in the CLI, or integrate it into your CI/CD framework so you can run it against every code change.
+You can run the code analyzer on-command in the CLI, or integrate it into your CI/CD framework so you can run it against every code change.

 #### Q: Is `Salesforce Code Analyzer` part of the App Exchange security review process?
 A: `Salesforce Code Analyzer` is separate from the App Exchange security review process, but it enforces many of the same rules.
 Because it can be executed at-will and provides results in minutes, it lets you find and fix problems faster.
 As a result, you